hafiz-kamilin/multi_out_experiment/README.md

 ## Test run

 1. Assuming Python 3 programming environment already configured by the user; execute `pip install tensorflow pandas numpy` to install the required dependencies (TensorFlow version must be version 2.1.0 above for compatibility).
-2. cd the console to the current directory and execute `python multiTaskLearning.py`.
+2. cd the console to the `source` directory and execute `python multiTaskLearning.py`.